BrandonEastwell/photography-app/README.md

 - **Local Photo Search Filtering:** Instantly find photos taken around you to inspire your own creativity.
 - **Advanced Search Filters:** Search for photos by camera, lens and camera settings such as ISO, shutter speed, aperture and more.
-- **Personal Portfolio:** Add the photos you take to your own personal portfolio and show it off.
+- **Personal Portfolio:** Upload the photos you take to your own personal portfolio and show it off.

 ## Demonstration